Logo

 Before recording a lien, the HOA must:

-Provide the homeowner with a written notice detailing the delinquent amount, a description of the collection and lien enforcement procedures, and the homeowner's right to request a payment plan.
+Provide the homeowner with a written notice detailing the delinquent amount, a description of the collection and lien enforcement procedures, and the homeowner's right to request a payment plan and to request internal dispute resolution.

 Wait at least 30 days after sending the notice before recording the lien with the county recorder's office.